Mean values and upper bounds for the Hurwitz and Barnes multiple zeta functions

 respectively.
 In particular, $\zeta_r(s,a,\mathbf{1})$ is referred to as the Hurwitz multiple zeta function, and it can be expressed as a linear combination of single Hurwitz zeta functions (see \cite{SrivastavaChoi2001} p.
 86):

 In this formula, $p_{r,j}(a)$ is given by

 where $S(r,l+1)$ denotes the Stirling number of the first kind.
-Combining the above formula with known results on the mean square values of the Hurwitz zeta function, we obtain the following theorem concerning the order of the mean square value: \begin{theorem} Let $s=\sigma+it$ and assume $r-1<\sigma < r$.
-Then the order of the mean square values of $\zeta_r(\sigma+it,a,\mathbf{1})$ is given in the following three cases: \begin{enumerate} \item[(i)] If $r-1/2< \sigma<r$,
+Combining the above formula with known results on the mean square values of the Hurwitz zeta function, we obtain the following theorem concerning the order of the mean square value: